Ab-Doha/Ab-Doha/README.md

 ### About Me:

+- 🌱 I'm based in Lebanon
-- 🔭 I’m currently working on Mern Stack project
+- 🌱 I’m currently working on Mern Stack project
-- <i class="bi bi-envelope-fill"></i> You can contact me at dohaabdallah9714@gmail.com
+- 🌱 You can contact me at dohaabdallah9714@gmail.com
 - 🌱 I’m currently learning TypeScript and Laravel

 ### Socials: